timmyomahony/django-pagedown/README.md

 - **Globally:** by default, the template used to render the pagedown widget is located at `pagedown/widgets/default.html`.
   - You can override this template by creating `pagedown/widgets/default.html` within your own template directory.
 This will take preference if you are using Django's default template loading system
-  - You can use the `PAGEDOWN_DEFAULT_TEMPLATE` settings to point to a different template file
+  - You can use the `PAGEDOWN_WIDGET_TEMPLATE` settings to point to a different template file
 - **Per Widget:** by supplying a `template` keyword argument when initialising your widget instance in your form.
 This should be the path to the template you wish to use to render this instance.

     ```python